Kegerators or Glycol Beer Systems – Which is Better?

 These are the most critical fundamentals of any draft beer system.
 The dedicated walk-in cooler assures the delicate temperature of the draft beer is maintained (referenced in the article below).
 Not every hotel, restaurant or bar can support both criteria.
 The architectural plan shown here is of a recent hotel bar we designed.
 This bar was included as part of a multi-million dollar facility renovation.

 At first glance, one would have to believe that in a facility as large as this, finding space for an extra 8’ x 10’ walk-in cooler would be easy.
 This just wasn’t the case, despite the hotel’s significant size – not uncommon with many existing facilities.
 When planning a glycol-cooled system, we also have to accommodate the installation of the trunkline.
-This can also be a deal-breaker for those who don’t want to open-cut concrete floors.
+This is a deal-breaker for those who don’t want to open-cut concrete floors.
 What alternatives do bar owners have for selling draft beer?
 Actually, kegerators can be a viable option, but I’m not referring to the traditional oversized kegerators, such as the one shown in the photo below.

 Photo of Bar with Craft Beer Kegerators at Sheraton Arlington Texas